-At Morris, the Liberal Arts for the Human Services (LAHS) major has a versatile liberal arts focus, along with the specialized curriculum required for success in the human services field.
+At Morris, the Human Services major has a versatile liberal arts focus, along with the specialized curriculum required for success in the human services field.
 The program has three complementary components:

 - A liberal arts foundation that covers a wide breadth of subject matter, while sharpening critical thinking and communication skills